-In the event of a spill occurring every effort must be made to contain the spill within the enclosed pill occurring every effort must be made to collosing the dock gates) ntain the spill within the enclosed Stage Actions Additional Advice Response Initiation ☐ Ensure that an Incident Log is initiated and maintained.
+In the event of a spill occurring every effort must be made to contain the spill within the enclosed docks (consider closing the dock gates) Stage Actions Additional Advice Response Initiation ☐ Ensure that an Incident Log is initiated and maintained.
 This will be important for post incident inquiries.
-Attempt to determine if any hazardous conditions exist prior to arrival on-scene.
-FTNS Tel:01324 498 584 (24 hrs) Proceed to incident site and check communications systems.
+FTNS Emergency Line: Attempt to determine if any hazardous conditions exist prior to arrival on-scene.
+01324 498 495 (24 hrs) Proceed to incident site and check communications systems.
 This is ESSENTIAL to ensure on-pass of information to response personnel. ☐ Ensure that incident area is safe.
 If light products have been spilt there may be a vapour cloud.
 On no account enter area as there will be a danger of asphyxiation.
-Do not attempt to contain spills of these products ☐ Make assessment report to FTNS Note that spill reporting to MCA and external authorities will be carried out by FTNS.
+Do not attempt to contain spills of these products ☐ Make assessment report to FTNS ■ Note that spill reporting to MCA and external authorities will be carried out by FTNS.
 Ensure that this is carried out It is a legal requirement under the Merchant Shipping (Oil Pollution Preparedness and Response Convention) Regulations 1998 to inform the Coastguard of spills into the Dock area.
 HM Coastguard will notify Maritime and Coastguard Agency of all spills Initial Actions Proceed to assess situation at site and confirm source of pollution if possible.
-The type of oil spilt will determine the intervention response required Confirm oil type (s) spilt and carry out spill assessment.
-In consultation with FTNS establish Tier of spill Tier 1 : small spills that can be dealt with using local resources Tier 2 : spills that will require
+The type of oil spilt will determine the intervention response required ☐ Confirm oil type (s) spilt and carry out spill assessment.
+In consultation with FTNS establish Tier of spill Tier 1 : small spills that can be dealt with using local resources

-Consider suspension of any hot work certificates (grinding, welding etc) in vicinity or spill In consultation with FTNS consider requirement to stopping ship movements; Determine if a response is required.
+Consider suspension of any hot work certificates (grinding, welding etc.) in vicinity or spill In consultation with FTNS consider requirement to stopping ship movements; Determine if a response is required.
 If possible arrange for issue of Tier 1 equipment Ensure formal samples of spilt pollutant are taken and retained.
 For spills that are breaking up and naturally dispersing an intervention response other than monitoring may not be required.
 Further Actions Consider additional resources e.g. Oil spill responder, On-scene commander activation to supplement initial response.
 If requested stay on-scene to assist response contractors and act as On -Scene Commander.
-Final Action / Stand Down Provide report to Harbourmaster who will pass on to the Marine Manager, Forth Ports.
-3
+Final Action / Stand Down Provide report to Harbourmaster who will pass on to the Chief Harbourmaster, Senior Harbourmaster, Harbour Master and Marine Manager, Forth Ports.